You will need to supply the following items for your child:

 - Diapers, 2 packs of wipes, 2 sets of any diaper creams you use regularly and 2 wipeable, washable change pads (all to be left at dayhome) I have cloth-diapered my own and will gladly accomodate cloth diapers.
 If your child is potty-training, you will need to supply pull-ups or leakproof cloth training pants until your child is almost completely trained.
 If you feel your child is ready to start using the potty, please consult with me, and we will work out a plan for supporting your efforts with this at dayhome.

 - This is optional, but I highly recommend a Baby-No-bumps soft helmet for children under 18 mo http://www.babynobumps.com/ I have a couple that I could use with your child.
-I've used these for a couple of years and this is a brilliant safety product for very young toddlers who inevitably fall hard on hardwood, tile and pavement as they learn to walk.
+I've used these over the years occasionally and feel this is a brilliant safety product for very young toddlers who inevitably fall hard on hardwood, tile and pavement as they learn to walk.
 I encourage you to consider purchasing one for your child if falls are a concern.

 - A pair of Robeez-type slippers for children under 3, to keep socks on and protect the feet.

-- At least one seasonally-appropriate change of clothes to be left at dayhome, including socks and underwear.
+- At least one seasonally-appropriate change of clothes to be left at dayhome, including sweater, socks and underwear.
 Two for children under 3.